nicolovacis/ComputerEngineeringProject/README.md

 2. FaultInjection.cpp
 3. GraphAnalysis.py

-__NOTE:__ In order to run these scripts, it is required to have the following libraries installed: pythorch, tqdm, numpy, ...
+__NOTE:__ In order to run these scripts, it is required to have the following libraries installed: cuda, cdnn, numpy, pandas

 ### GenerateFaultList
 This first script of the framework generates a Fault List in a CSV format, given the following command line parameters: